tirth23/bookmyshow/server/README.md

 ## Deployment
 - Create static production build for react using npm run build
 - Add build path of it inside server.js to server static html file. app.use(express.static(clientBuildPath)) tells the Express application to serve static les from the clientBuildPath directory.
-This means any requests for static assets like JavaScript les, CSS files, images, etc., will be served from the client/build directory. app.get("*", (req, res) => { res.sendFile(path.join(clientBuildPath, "index.html")); }); sets up a catch-all route.
+This means any requests for static assets like JavaScript files, CSS files, images, etc., will be served from the client/build directory. app.get("*", (req, res) => { res.sendFile(path.join(clientBuildPath, "index.html")); }); sets up a catch-all route.
 The * wildcard matches any route that hasn’t been matched by previous route handlers.
-This route handler serves the index.html le for any request that doesn't match a static le or an API route.
+This route handler serves the index.html file for any request that doesn't match a static file or an API route.
 This is particularly important for single-page applications (SPAs) like React, where routing is handled client-side.
-Serving the index.html le ensures that the React app can take over routing from there.
+Serving the index.html file ensures that the React app can take over routing from there.
-- Remove proxy from package.json, Now cors issue will come so use cors module
+- Remove proxy from client/package.json, Now cors issue will come so use cors module
 - src/api/index -> remove baseURL from axiosInstance or add baseURL as BE URL
 - Open (Render)[https://dashboard.render.com/], new -> web service -> connect with github -> select repo to connect
+- Congure the Service:-
+- Name: Choose a name for your service.
+- Region: Select a region close to your users
-- Add Build Command: cd client && npm install && npm run build && cd ../server && npm install
+- Build Command: cd client && npm install && npm run build && cd ../server && npm install
 - Till npm run build it is for frontend and rest for BE
-- Add Start Command: cd server && npm start
+- Add Start Command  to start your server: cd server && npm start
 - choose free -> add env variables -> DEPLOY -> BE URL - https://bookmyshow-5ul0.onrender.com
+- Render will pull the code from your GitHub repository, install dependencies, build the app, and start the server